joeng0001/e-commerce/README.md

-# Some secret file is removed, some security features/api calling is malfunction
+# Some secret file is removed, some security features/api calling is malfunction, i.e. PayPal for payment is disabled

 # Environment set up ,ubuntu 22.04